indrayam/unicode-deep-dive/README.md

 # Unicode and Java

+*Unicode provides a unique number for every character, no matter what the platform, no matter what the program, no matter what the language.*

 ## Terminology

 - A *character* is just an abstract minimal unit of text.
 It doesn't have a fixed shape (that would be a glyph), and it doesn't have a value.
 "A" is a character, and so is "€", the symbol for the common currency of Germany, France, and numerous other European countries.
+Every abstract character has an associated name, e.g. LATIN SMALL LETTER A.
 - A *character set* is a collection of characters.
 For example, the Han characters are the characters originally invented by the Chinese, which have been used to write Chinese, Japanese, Korean, and Vietnamese.
 - A *coded character set* is a character set where each character has been assigned a unique number.
 At the core of the Unicode standard is a coded character set that assigns the letter "A" the number 0x0041 and the letter "€" the number 0x20AC.
 The Unicode standard always uses hexadecimal numbers, and writes them with the prefix "U+", so the number for "A" is written as "U+0041".
-- *Code points* are the numbers that can be used in a coded character set.
+- *Code point* is a number assigned to a single character.
+Basically, they are the numbers that can be used in a coded character set.
 A coded character set defines a range of valid code points, but doesn't necessarily assign characters to all those code points.
 The valid code points for Unicode are U+0000 to U+10FFFF.
 Unicode 13.0 assigns characters to 143,859 of these more than a million code points.
 - *Supplementary characters* are characters with code points in the range U+10000 to U+10FFFF, that is, those characters that could not be represented in the original 16-bit design of Unicode.
 The set of characters from U+0000 to U+FFFF is sometimes referred to as the Basic Multilingual Plane (BMP).
 Thus, each Unicode character is either in the BMP or a